justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-checkout-step/README.md

     public static final String NAME = "example-step";
 ```

-> The checkout step name should be a unique value so that Liferay Commerce can distinguish our new checkout step from existing checkout steps.
+> The checkout step name should be a unique value so that Liferay Commerce can distinguish our checkout step from existing checkout steps.
 >
 > The `commerce.checkout.step.order` value indicates how far into the checkout process the checkout step will appear.
 For example, the [shipping method checkout step](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-checkout-web/src/main/java/com/liferay/commerce/checkout/web/internal/util/ShippingMethodCommerceCheckoutStep.java) has a value of 20.
 Giving our checkout step a value of 21 ensures that it will appear immediately after the shipping method step.

 ### Implement the `CommerceCheckoutStep` Interface

 We can extend a base class to give us functionality to build on top of: [BaseCommerceCheckoutStep](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-api/src/main/java/com/liferay/commerce/util/BaseCommerceCheckoutStep.java).
-This will simplify our work to implement this interface.
+This simplifies our work to implement this interface.

 The following three methods are required in addition to extending the base class: